| 1993 |

 | 1997 |

-Nuclear accumulation of HMG2 is mediated by basic regions interspaced with the HMG1/2 box DNA-binding sequence acting as a novel nuclear localization signal; retention within the nucleus requires the acidic carboxyl terminus, demonstrated by interspecies heterokaryon assay. |
+Nuclear accumulation of HMG2 is mediated by basic regions interspaced with the HMG box DNA-binding sequence (a novel nuclear localization signal distinct from classic basic clusters); retention within the nucleus requires the acidic carboxyl terminus, as shown by interspecies heterokaryon assay. |

 HMG2-β-galactosidase fusion protein expression in COS-7 cells, deletion analysis, interspecies heterokaryon assay |